 Blog / Machine learning

-Uncovering the enemy; what military intelligence taught me about tackling fraud
+Uncovering the enemy: What military intelligence taught me about tackling fraud

 Our Investigations Analyst Sam Peek uncovers how machine learning is the key to combatting fraud.

-Uncovering the enemy; what military intelligence taught me about tackling fraud
+Uncovering the enemy: What military intelligence taught me about tackling fraud

 Immediately prior to joining Ravelin, I worked as a Commando and a military Special Intelligence Officer.
 This role took me all over the world, supporting multiple different operations, conducting a myriad of different tasks and achieving a variety of outputs.
 One of these such tasks was High Value Individual (HVI) targeting of terrorist networks.